Clastify logo

 D.

-They travel in opposite directions with the same frequency and wavelength.
+Two identical waves travel in opposite directions and superpose.

 Question 2